njsmith/zs/doc/conventions.rst

-If these issues turn out to cause enough problems, it may makes sense at some point to define a revised version of the ZS format which has an explicit schema for record contents, and uses a content-sensitive sort order (e.g., one that performs numeric comparison on numeric fields).
+If these issues turn out to cause enough problems, it may makes sense at some point to define a revised version of the ZS format which has an explicit schema for record contents, and uses a content-sensitive sort order (e.g., one that knows to use numeric comparison on numeric fields).